 William E. (Brit) Kirwan, University of Maryland

-Brit Kirwan is Chancellor Emeritus of the University System of Maryland.
-Before serving as chancellor 2002-2015, he was the 12th president of the Ohio State University and 26th president of University of Maryland, College Park where he was professor and chair of the mathematics department.
+Brit Kirwan is Chancellor Emeritus of the University System of Maryland, serving as chancellor from 2002 to 2015.
+Prior to that position, he was the 12th president of the Ohio State University and 26th president of University of Maryland, College Park where he was also professor, provost and chair of the mathematics department.
 Brit is a nationally recognized authority on critical issues in higher education and speaks on a wide range of topics, including diversity, access and affordability, cost containment, economic impact, gender equity, financial aid and innovation.
-He is a member of the Knight Commission on Intercollegiate Athletics and became the chair in 2000.
-He also serves on the Board of Directors of the Council for Higher Education Accreditation.
+He is past board chair of numerous higher education associations, including the Knight Commission on Intercollegiate Athletics, the American Council for Education, the Association of Public and Land Grant Universities and the American Association of Colleges and Universities.
 Kirwan was appointed by President George W. Bush to the board of advisors on Historically Black Colleges and Universities.
-He has received many recognitions and awards for his excellent leadership and impact on undergraduate education through his 50 years of service including the Maryland House of Delegates Speaker’s Medallion, the TIAA-CREF Theodore M. Hesburgh Award for Leadership, and the Carnegie Corporation Leadership Award.
+He has received many recognitions and awards for his excellent leadership and impact on undergraduate education through his 50 years of service including the Maryland Business and Civic Leadership Hall of Fame, the TIAA-CREF Theodore M. Hesburgh Award for Leadership, and the Carnegie Corporation Leadership Award.

 Roger D. Kornberg, Stanford University